How to Plan a Fundraising Event: 13 Steps to Raise More

 - Integrated ticketing

-- Contactless check-in and out
+- Contactless check-in and checkout

 - Table and seating management